 Woman struck and killed by Mardi Gras float during parade

-NEW ORLEANS (AP) — A womanwas struck and killed by a parade float in New Orleans as the city celebrated Mardi Gras.
+NEW ORLEANS (AP) — New Orleans is mourning the death of a woman who was run over by a parade float as the city celebrates Mardi Gras.

-The woman, who hasn't been identified, appeared to have tried to cross in between a tandem float when she tripped over its hitch and was run over, witnesses told news outlets.
-A tandem float has two sections that are connected in the middle.
+The woman apparently tried to cross between two sections of a tandem float when she tripped over a hitch connecting the vehicles and was run over, witnesses told news outlets.

-The death happened Wednesday night during the Krewe of Nyx parade.
-Mardi Gras is Feb.
-25, but the Fat Tuesday celebration is preceded by a week or more of parades and parties each year.
+It happened Wednesday night during the parade of the Mystic Krewe of Nyx, an all-female Carnival group that was “established to unite women of diverse backgrounds for fun, friendship, and the merriment of the Mardi Gras season,” according to its website.

 “On such a joyous night, this is obviously a tragic occurrence,” Nyx Captain Julie Lea said in a statement.
 “On behalf of the entire Krewe of Nyx, along with the city of New Orleans, we offer our most sincere condolences to the family and friends of the individual involved.”